mydarknessrevealed/mydarknessrevealed.github.io/README.md

 The poems in this repository are indexed in a list on the hommepage.
 You will find the individual HTML files for each poem within this repository.

-## Navigation

-The website is designed to be easy to navigate.
-You can use the navigation menu at the top of the page to access the different collections and poems.
-You can also use the search bar to find specific poems.

 ## Contributing

 If you would like to contribute to this repository, please feel free to submit a pull request.
 I am always open to new ideas and suggestions.